Anax: Economic participation

-Religious Participation
+Religious participation

-The wanax were extensively involved in cultic practice during the Mycenean period of Greek religion, participating and playing a central role in Mycenaean religion.
-Much of this was involved in ritual practice from feasting to ceremonies dedicated to the gods, with the wanax being evidenced to perhaps been ritually involved in cultic activities which involve the use of oil and spice.
-Mention of oil and spice, and mention of the wanax being closely related to religious practice, has led some scholars to speculate the potential of kingship being semi-divine in Mycenaean Greece; however evidence is lacking for this claim, perhaps from an overzealous desire to seek out connections between wanax and goddesses such as Demeter and Persephone.
-It is more likely the wanax was viewed as a mortal king.
-Wanaxes were especially involved in feasting, and therefore all religious feasting would've been reliant on the wanax to economically support and participate in.
+The wánax were extensively involved in cultic practice during the Mycenean period of Greek religion, participating and playing a central role in Mycenaean religion.
+Much of this was involved in ritual practice from feasting to ceremonies dedicated to the gods, with the wánax being evidenced to perhaps been ritually involved in cultic activities which involve the use of oil and spice.
+Mention of oil and spice, and mention of the wánax being closely related to religious practice, has led some scholars to speculate the potential of kingship being semi-divine in Mycenaean Greece; however evidence is lacking for this claim, perhaps from an overzealous desire to seek out connections between wánax and goddesses such as Demeter and Persephone.
+It is more likely the wánax was viewed as a mortal king.
+Wánaxes were especially involved in feasting, and therefore all religious feasting would've been reliant on the wánax to economically support and participate in.